Go to the Nature Institute’s home page

 When we consider the more general case of wound healing described in Box 10.1, we find ourselves watching how the nerves, blood vessels, muscles, and all the diverse, mangled tissues in a wound sort themselves out.
 It is all somehow governed by what the description’s author calls “an over-arching sense of the structure of the whole area in which [the] repair takes place”.
 The original form is restored as far as possible.
 But what is being sensed? how is it sensed? and “who” is doing the sensing? — these most basic questions remain unanswered.

 Need is not a term of physical science.
 Further, all this occurs in a fluid or highly plastic medium, with no crucial and precisely machined channels of communication such as those carved in silicon chips at our high-tech factories.
-The essential mechanistic constraints, such as those required for the operation of our machines, simply are not there in the organism.
+The externally imposed mechanistic constraints, such as those required for the operation of our machines, simply are not there in the organism.

 In other words, the mere fact of physical lawfulness does not explain the coordination of events along an extended timeline in the narrative of healing, from infliction of the wound to the final restoration of normalcy.
-Nor does it explain the narrative of RNA splicing, from the occurrence of an RNA molecule in need of reconfiguration, to the final product of those hundreds of participating molecular “surgeons”.
+Nor does it explain the narrative of RNA splicing, from the occurrence of an RNA molecule in need of reconfiguration, to the final product of those scores or hundreds of participating molecular “surgeons”.
 We can watch the molecules performing in a way that gives expression to the overall sense, or meaning, of the activity, but we do not have even the barest beginnings of a purely physical explanation for their commitment to that meaning.

 Michael Levin: Revolutionary